ZHChen-294/Edge-centric-mdd-decoding/README.md

-# Edge-centric Major Depressive Disorder Clinical Heterogeneity
+# Edge-centric MDD Clinical Heterogeneity
 <!-- **Paper**: _Edge-Centric Connectome Patterns of Clinical Heterogeneity in Major Depressive Disorder: Associations with Transcriptomic and Neurotransmitter Profiles_ -->
 **Paper**: _Edge-centric connectome and molecular profiles of major depression and its clinical heterogeneity_